evolution-gaming/recruitment/frontend/Pipes.md

 Please develop a game client for a "Pipes" puzzle.

-The puzzle is played connecting to the backend located at [wss://hometask.eg1236.com/game-pipes/](wss://hometask.eg1236.com/game-pipes/) over WebSockets and sending commands to it.
+The puzzle is played by connecting to the backend located at [wss://hometask.eg1236.com/game-pipes/](wss://hometask.eg1236.com/game-pipes/) over WebSockets and sending commands to it.